Our Policy on Safety, Privacy and Informed Consent

 We believe in a dignity of risk approach to sex education and exploration rather than one which is risk averse.
 This means that rather than insisting that people practice certain activities in certain ways, we believe in respecting each individual's autonomy and self-determination to make choices for themselves.
 While all care is taken to make the space as safe as possible, we cannot guarantee that you will not experience any emotional disturbance or discomfort during the festival.
 Often this discomfort is part and parcel of finding oneself in a new environment or learning something new.
 Many years of experience have taught us that the most sure way to keep all activity at the festival safe, fun and consensual is to empower participants to be risk aware and to take responsibility for themselves first.

 Ultimately, the School of Really Good Sex has a dual purpose.
 On the one hand, it is to provide a space where people can feel more confident and free to explore and express their desires beyond the conventional limits of our 'sex negative' culture.
-On the other hand, its purpose is also to grow your emotional maturity.
+On the other hand, its purpose is also to grow your intellectual and emotional maturity.
 Throughout the festival, there will be workshops and spaces available for participants, which are specifically designed to help you metabolise the emotional turbulence that can result from finding oneself in a 'sex-positive' environment, which for many is unfamiliar.

 For more information about the festival, please read our Frequently Asked Questions.